DulonMahadi12/summer_camp_server/readme.md

 ### 5: data body catch by frontend and store in mongodb.

-### 5: get instructor courses that he add his own courses and response send to client site.
+### 6: get instructor courses that he add his own courses and response send to client site.

+### 7: first checkup that user is legal and then check user role is admin after that get all users data and send to the client.

 # ---------Third Party Package---------